Our solicitors are experienced in dealing with divorce, separation & dissolution in a wide range of circumstances.

 Our family law solicitors are here to work with you to help you and your family through a dissolution, divorce or separation.

-From the first approach through to getting your final order of divorce, we’ll be with you every step of the way.
 The end of a relationship or marriage can be a stressful and emotional time for all parties concerned, with the likelihood that you will have to make difficult decisions about your home, children and dividing your assets.

 That being said, our experienced family law team comprises accredited experts, collaborative lawyers and trained mediators.

-They are able to offer advice on your situation, enabling you to make an informed decision about how to proceed.
 We believe that where possible, it is helpful to resolve issues without triggering formal court proceedings; although we recognise that there will be occasions where this may be unavoidable.

-To ensure your matter is dealt with as swiftly as possible and that you are fully supported throughout the separation process, we will ensure that from the outset you are assigned a dedicated lawyer as a main point of contact.
+In any such circumstances, we act quickly to protect your interests.
+To ensure your matter is dealt with and that you are fully supported throughout the separation process, we will ensure that from the outset you are assigned a dedicated family law solicitor as a main point of contact.

 While both divorce and dissolution are legal mechanisms of ending a marriage, they do come with some differentiating factors.